-Those desiring to meet the early admissions deadline will need to take tests in September or November of 2010, or January 2011.
-The last test date to meet the fall 2011 application deadline is April 16, 2011.
-Applicants without both test scores may be conditionally admitted on a per case basis.
+Those desiring to meet the early admissions deadline will need to take tests in September or November 2011, or January 2012.
+The last test date to meet the fall 2012 application deadline is April 14, 2012.
+Applicants with only a WEST-B score occasionally may be conditionally admitted on a per case basis, with the requirement of a passing WEST-E completed before program start.

 The testing period is five hours total.
-You may sign up for one or two WEST-E tests on the same day, or one WEST-E test and the reading and math WEST-B subtests, or just the three WEST-B subtests.
+You may sign up for one or two paper WEST-E tests on the same day, or one paper WEST-E test and the reading and math WEST-B subtests, or just the three WEST-B subtests.